Gibberlings3/Grey_The_Dog/c#greythedog/readme.greythedog.english.txt

 GENERAL

 Please note: So far, the mod contains no official BGII content.
+Grey is already available in Irenicus' Dungeon and can join the group, though.

 Grey is a full-fledged joinable NPC, but still a real dog.
 The only magic on him is his magically enchanted items.
 He has sensible interjections (Woof!), NPC banters (mostly NPC dialogues about him with the PC), a click dialogue (PID) if the PC feels like playing fetch or just needs someone to talk to.
 There are dialogue options that reflect the game story and I'll promise: Grey will always listen to your PC's woes.
 Grey initiates no dialogues so there is no friendship track and - I am really sorry, but no romance.
 Not even for Shapeshifters.